 Child care subsidy programs provide financial assistance to working parents or, in some cases, parents attending school, to cover the costs of certified in-home or center-based child care.
-Child care subsidies are usually available to low income families; eligibility criteria vary by state.
+Child care subsidies are usually available to families with low incomes; eligibility criteria vary by state.

 Expected Beneficial Outcomes (Rated)